Brave Kid

 Suddenly the mood changed, it became quieter, and the dog stopped chasing me.

 I stopped running, he was still behind me and I could still see him.
 He was just staring at me.
 I could feel and taste my sweat.
-We’re staring at each other for seconds.
-He never barked again just like my friend when I said the magic word “time first!
+We're staring at each other for seconds.
+He never barked again just like my friend when I said the magic word "time freeze!

 I couldn’t move, waiting for an attack at any moment.
 But he was staring at me and at ease in his place.
 If I interpreted his glance it would be, “You better go now lil’ kid, enjoy the adventure, and be brave.”